bbauska/css-mastering-css/README.md

 <h2>WHY FLEXBOX?</h2>

-For a long time, the only reliable browser-compatible tools available for creating layouts were features such as floats and positioning.
+<p>For a long time, the only reliable browser-compatible tools available
+for creating layouts were features such as floats and positioning.
-These work, but in some ways they are limited and frustrating.
+These work, but in some ways they are limited and frustrating.</p>

-The following building designs are difficult or impossible to achieve with such tools in any form of simple, flexible approach:
+<p>The following building designs are difficult or impossible to achieve
+with such tools in any form of simple, flexible approach:</p>

 -   Vertically centering a block element of content inside its parent.